aaronbloomfield/pdr/tutorials/05-make/index.md

 ```

 The `.PHONY` target tells `make` to _always_ execute the 'clean' target, even if there happens to be a file named 'clean'.
-You should specify any rules that are not associated with filenames as 'prerequisites' of the `.PHONY` target.
+You should specify any rules that are not associated with filenames as prerequisites of the `.PHONY` target.

 With this rule, `make clean` will remove all files ending in .o, all files ending in `~` (backup files created by emacs), and a file called 'a.out'.
 The '-' in front of rm means that it does not matter if rm was unsuccessful in removing a .o file (if a command fails, `make` normally thinks that it should abort due to the error, but the '-' here tells `make` to ignore it if this command fails).
 The '-f' option does a few things, one of which is to prevent printing of error messages if the files do not exist (i.e. if you run `make clean` twice in a row).